 "As listed here:

-Maya 8 requires a G5 processor in it's minimum requirements
+Maya 8 requires at least a G5 processor in it's minimum requirements

 I missed it originally but in the previously linked Qualification of Maya 8.0 on Mac OS X Under system it says: